 Never Let Someone Steal YOUR Confidence

-Like a movie flashback, I found myself pulling over the car after a lifetime family friend and great volleyball player, Kristen Richards Hildebrand, said “I’m so stupid…” I wrote this “letter” to her, but until now did not say who the athlete was.
-Kristin babysat my kids Cody and McKenzie when they were little, and like any extended volleyball family friend has been a part of their lives since they were born – Knowing that this pic will make them cringe, you can see Kristin’s spirit in this pic with them (for the record, Mac is now 5’10” with no braces or glasses, and Cody is 6’5” and has a “fan club”… ) Since then Kristin lost her mom - the beyond wonderful Lori Richards to a valiant fight with cancer, married a great person who happens to be as good a volleyball player - Ty Hildebrand, and has gone on to play professionally in many nations.
-She also just happens to start and captain our USA Women’s National team.
+Like a movie flashback, I found myself pulling over the car after a lifetime family friend and great volleyball player, Kristen Richards Hildebrand, said, “I’m so stupid…” I wrote this “letter” to her, but until now did not say who the athlete was.
+Kristin babysat my kids Cody and McKenzie when they were little.
+Like any extended volleyball family friend, she has been a part of their lives since they were born.
+Knowing that this pic will make them cringe, you can see Kristin’s spirit in this pic with them (for the record, Mac is now 5’10” with no braces or glasses, and Cody is 6’5” and has a “fan club") Since then, Kristin lost her mom – the beyond wonderful Lori Richards – to a valiant fight with cancer.
+Kristin also married a great person who happens to be as good a volleyball player, Tyler Hildebrand, and has gone on to play professionally in many nations.
+She also started for and captained the U.S. Women’s National team for a time.
 So some of my response to ANY player doubting themselves is found in my letter to Kristin.

 - Become – Don’t Compare – Too much time is spent comparing yourself to others.
 There will only be one champion or six starters.
 What needs to happen is that you work to become the best you can be.
 If you compare yourself there is always someone taller, smarter, faster, etc. than you.
 And remember, NEVER let someone tell you, you can’t – just because they can’t.

-- Body Language Matters – When you are on the court, if you hang your head or let your body show frustration, disappointment or any unconfident action, because you play volleyball, every one of you opponents see it.
-Not just one person “guarding” you like in other sports – every other foe is looking thru the net to see your actions, as is their team bench.
+- Body Language Matters – When you are on the court, if you hang your head or let your body show frustration, disappointment or any un-confident action, your opponents see it.
+Not just one person “guarding” you like in other sports – every other foe is looking through the net to see your actions, as is their team bench.
 Stay outwardly strong.
 Amy Cuddy has this important stuff to say about body language.

-- Evict the Excuse Family – Every time you give yourself an excuse, you are weakening yourself, and failing to take control of your physical and mental skills.
-Whatever happened, happened, and no excuses are needed, just resilience to move on the next point and always striving to perform your best.
+- Evict the Excuse Family – Every time you give yourself an excuse, you are weakening yourself and failing to control your physical and mental skills.
+Whatever happened, happened, and no excuses are needed.
+Just move on to the next point and always strive to perform your best.

-- Work to be Better, not Perfect – To expect perfection is both very selfish and totally unrealistic.
-The process is what matters, and errors are part of learning.
+- Work to be Better, not Perfect – Expecting perfection is both very selfish and totally unrealistic.
+The process is what matters and errors are part of learning.
 Work on getting better each and every day of practice or competition, and your average will go up.
 You will still play half the time below your average.
-So just stay the course when that happens as it will.
+So just stay the course when that happens.
 During this process, don’t worry about what the coach thinks.
-Hard to do, but important to do – just work to be better.
-Better, after all is the enemy of good.
+It's hard to do, but important.
+Work to be better.
+Better is the enemy of good.

-- Act as if and it will be, reality for you and me – It’s that simple.
-Henry Ford put it this way – “Whether you think you can or think you can’t, you are right.”
+- Act as If and It Will Be, Reality for You and Me – Henry Ford put it this way – “Whether you think you can or think you can’t, you are right.”
 Act confident and you will be more confident.

-- Be Relentlessly Positive – You see, every failure is just a stepping stone to success.
-Today’s circumstances do not determine your success, unless you stop believing in yourself.
-No matter what others say, stay your course of what you believe in –and that is you.
+- Be Relentlessly Positive – Every failure is just a stepping stone to success.
+Today’s circumstances do not determine your success unless you stop believing in yourself.
+No matter what others say, stay your course and that is you.

 - GRIT and Growth Mindset Matters – To see setbacks as part of the learning process develops a core part of confidence, and that is resilience.
 Listen to this grit research from National Public Radio and to this interview by Carol Dweck on the value of a growth mindset as these are building blocks of true confidence.

-- Use the Power of Music – There are so many songs that simply remind you through the joy and power of sound how lucky you are to be even practicing in a sport you enjoy or even love.
+- Use the Power of Music – There are so many songs that simply remind you how lucky you are to be practicing a sport you enjoy or even love.
 When the match is over, listen to those words if the words of a coach are not empowering or building your confidence.
 You get to pick the music you want to listen to, not the coach.

-- It’s not About Winning or Losing, it’s About what is Important – By choosing to play sports, one fact will always be happening – half the teams playing lose.
+- It’s Not about Winning or Losing, It’s about What is Important – In sports, half the teams playing, lose.
 Every match, set, game, point, there is a winner and a loser.
-Accept that fact and focus on what is important – the lessons beyond loss or victory, but how you conduct yourself and give attention to what is important to you.
+Accept that fact and focus on what is important – how you conduct yourself and focus on what is important to you.